Here are the top Institutional holders of Murphy Oil Corporation (MUR) shares

 The top institutional shareholder in the company is FMR, LLC with over 20.71 million shares valued at $250.61 million.
 The investor’s holdings represent 13.48% of the MUR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 13.68 million shares valued at $165.54 million to account for 8.91% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 12.69 million shares representing 8.26% and valued at over $153.57 million, while Dimensional Fund Advisors LP holds 4.60% of the shares totaling 7.07 million with a market value of $85.58 million.

-Murphy Oil Corporation (NYSE: MUR) is 43.55% higher on its value in year-to-date trading and has touched a low of $5.00 and a high of $20.53 in the current 52-week trading range.
+Murphy Oil Corporation (NYSE: MUR) is 38.76% higher on its value in year-to-date trading and has touched a low of $5.16 and a high of $20.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MUR stock was last observed hovering at around $18.42 in the last trading session, with the day’s loss setting it -1.05% off its average median price target of $19.00 for the next 12 months.
-It is also 40.1% off the consensus price target high of $29.00 offered by 19 analysts, but current levels are -33.62% lower than the price target low of $13.00 for the same period.
+The MUR stock was last observed hovering at around $16.75 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $19.00 for the next 12 months.
+It is also 42.1% off the consensus price target high of $29.00 offered by 19 analysts, but current levels are -29.15% lower than the price target low of $13.00 for the same period.

 Murphy Oil Corporation (MUR) Analyst Forecasts